Penglai-Enclave/Penglai-doc/source/Penglai-manual/Penglai-Opensbi-Extension-API.md

   ```

   +  Arguments:
-    + eid: the callee enclave id
+    + eid: callee enclave id
-    + call_arg: the call struct which contains the IPC register and memory ranges
+    + call_arg: IPC struct which contains the register and memory ranges

   **SBI_ENCLAVE_RETURN （FID #5）**

   When callee enclave exits and returns to the caller enclave, it needs to invoke this function.
-Monitor will switch from callee enclave to the caller enclave, and return back the resource owned by the caller enclave preciously.
+Monitor will switch running context from callee enclave to the caller enclave, and give back the resource owned by the caller enclave preciously.

   ```c
   struct call_enclave_arg